|Green Island, OH|

 Description: Green Island, one of twenty-one small islands that make up the Erie Archipelago in western Lake Erie, first made a name for itself in 1820.
 Major Joseph Delafield, an agent of the International Boundary Commission, was visiting the island when he discovered celestite crystals there.
 Also known as strontium (called “strontian” at the time), these crystals occurred naturally in the cliffs along the east side of the island, and Green Island was soon the main American source for the element, earning the nickname “Strontian Island.”
 The primary use of strontium in the nineteenth century was the production of sugar from sugar beets.

-The most famous keeper of Green Island Lighthouse was Colonel Charles F. Drake, who was living on the small island with his wife and children when the lighthouse went up in flames on New Year's Day in 1864.
+The most famous keeper of Green Island Lighthouse was Colonel Charles F. Drake, the light’s first keeper, who was living on the small island with his wife and children when the lighthouse went up in flames on New Year’s Day in 1864.
 The evening is remembered as the coldest ever in the area, with temperatures dipping down to twenty-five degrees below zero.
 Heavy rain had fallen throughout the day and was followed by a strong gale from the northwest as night rushed in.
-Sometime during the evening, Green Island's lighthouse caught fire.
+Sometime during the evening, Green Island’s lighthouse caught fire.
 With the wind howling fiercely outside, Colonel Drake and his family did not notice that their home was on fire until they heard flames crackling loudly above them.
 Soon the entire upper story of the structure was afire.

 Colonel Drake took a moment to get dressed in a coat and hat and then grabbed a ladder.
 He attempted to douse the roaring flames as his daughter and wife filled pails with lake water and passed them to him, but after emptying more than thirty pails of water, the family realized that their efforts were in vain and there was nothing they could do to save their home or their valuables.
 They promptly turned their attention to saving themselves, realizing that they could not survive the night outside without protection from the bitter cold.
 The lake could not be navigated in such weather, and no one from the mainland would be able to come to their rescue until the storm subsided.